×

 While these regulations aim to ensure safety, there are inherent risks associated with part worn tyres.

-Unlike new tyres, their history is often unknown.
+Unlike new tyres, their history is unknown.
 They might have been subjected to harsh conditions, such as improper air pressure or impacts from hitting curbs, which can lead to internal damage not visible during standard inspections.

 This hidden damage can compromise the tyre's performance and, ultimately, your safety.